Disclaimer Examples

 Email hosting company Zoho offers a sample disclaimer to include in an email signature:

-The screenshot below shows a HIPPA email disclaimer sample from the University of Miami.
+The screenshot below shows a HIPAA email disclaimer sample from the University of Miami.

 University-of-Miami-HIPPA-email-disclaimer

-Standard disclaimer text like this can help meet HIPAA’s list of precautions for emails.
+Standard disclaimer text like this can help meet HIPAA’s email precautions.

 Warranty Disclaimer